Located: Administration Building, B204

 Room: B106

 Sussex County Community College is an educational institution committed to maintaining an environment which allows students to enjoy the full benefits of their learning experience and to understand the negative consequences of the illicit use of alcohol and drugs on their lives.
-The College is committed to the premise that its students and employees shall learn and work in a drug and alcohol free environment.
-Sussex County Community College in no way will condone the illicit use of alcohol and drugs by either its employees or its students and will not foster or promote any such activity.
-In accordance with the policy approved by the Board of Trustees of Sussex County Community College on (initially adopted: February 20, 1990; revised: August 28, 1990, May 24, 2016, and September 22, 2020) and in accordance with public Law 101-226, the College declares that it will make every effort to provide its students and employees with an environment that is free of the problems associated with the unauthorized use and abuse of alcohol and illegal drugs.
-The College is committed to promoting the wellness and positive self-development of its students and employees.
-The unauthorized use and abuse of alcohol and the illegal use and abuse of drugs inhibit students and employees from attaining the benefit of their learning and/or work experience, expose them to serious illness and health risks and therefore, are prohibited.
+The College is committed to a drug and alcohol-free environment.
+Sussex County Community College in no way will condone the illicit use of alcohol and drugs and will not foster or promote any such activity.
+In accordance with the policy approved by the Board of Trustees of Sussex County Community College on (initially adopted: February 20, 1990; revised: August 28, 1990, May 24, 2016, and September 22, 2020) and in accordance with public Law 101-226, the College declares that it will make every effort to provide an environment that is free of the problems associated with the unauthorized use and abuse of alcohol and illegal drugs.
+The College is committed to promoting wellness and positive self-development.
+The use and abuse of alcohol and drugs inhibit learning and expose the user to serious health risks, and are therefore, prohibited.

-The College will impose disciplinary sanctions on students and employees that may include expulsion or termination of employment and referral for prosecution for violations of the standard of conduct.
+The College will impose disciplinary sanctions for violations of the standard of conduct.
 Such disciplinary sanctions may include the completion of a rehabilitation program.

 In order to provide for the maximum comfort, convenience and well-being of the total College community, certain standards of behavior have been established at Sussex County Community College.
 Upon admission to the College, all students accept an unqualified commitment to adhere to such standards and to conduct themselves in a manner that reflects pride in themselves and the College.
 Such actions as academic dishonesty, abuse of property and possession of alcoholic beverages or illegal drugs are in violation of the College’s standards and are cause for disciplinary action.
 In the Student Code of Conduct, II.
 A. 9, “the manufacture, possession, sale or use of controlled or illegal substances, including alcohol...,” is a specific violation of student conduct at Sussex County Community College.